bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 <div class="release-feature-authors">authors: @MrGVSV</div>

-When using Bevy's Rust reflection system, we sometimes end up in a scenario where we have a "dynamic reflect value" representing a certain type `MyType` (but under the hood, it is not that type).
+When using Bevy's Rust reflection system, we sometimes end up in a scenario where we have a "dynamic reflect value" representing a certain type `MyType` (even though under the hood, it isn't really that type).
 Such scenarios happen when we call `Reflect::clone_value`, use the reflection deserializers, or create the dynamic value ourselves.
 Unfortunately, we can't just call `MyType::from_reflect` as we do not have knowledge of the concrete `MyType` at runtime.

 [`ReflectFromReflect`] is a new "type data" struct in the [`TypeRegistry`] that enables `FromReflect` trait operations without any concrete references to a given type.
 Very cool!